 - manufacture or sell tobacco.

-We do not develop websites for political parties.
+We do not develop websites for political parties or religious institutions.

 Finally, but importantly we’re interested in working in a way that is kind and supportive, both to our suppliers and customers.